OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Product-specific sections below describe data collection practices applicable to use of those products.

-Learn moreTop of page How we use personal dataHow we use personal data
+Learn MoreTop of page How we use personal dataHow we use personal data

 Microsoft uses the data we collect to provide you with rich, interactive experiences.
 In particular, we use data to: